Representing Chargebacks

 Chargeback Response Template

-Merchants can use the template below to guide them through creating their own chargeback response.
+Merchants can use the Chargeback Response Template to guide them through creating their own chargeback response.
 Download and share the template with your clients.

 Recommendations Based on Card Brand, Product Type, and Reason Code